daybson/sqlite_cipher_windows/README.md

 ## Conclusion
 I'm not expert on bash script or encryption, but I got this working with some help.
-I've tested the encripted file on Android Emulator and physical devices using Flutter and  sqflite_sqlcipher package, and works fine.
+I've tested the encripted file on Android Emulator and iPhone Simulator , and a Android physical devices using Flutter and sqflite_sqlcipher package, and works fine.
-If I pass a wrong password or any password at all, my app is not able to read the database.
+If I pass a wrong password or don't pass any password at all, my app is not able to read the database.
+It only read the data when I pass the correct key.

 If you want to open your encrypted sqlite file on Windows, download a version of SQLiteBrowser https://github.com/sqlitebrowser/sqlitebrowser/releases.